Golgautier/nke-labs/09_Use_Pull_Secret/readme.md

 # Takeover

 `ImagePullSecret` is a great way to use authentication on registries.
-It can be very usefull for test, when you use public registries limiting number of anonymous download per IP.
+It can be very useful for test, when you use public registries limiting number of anonymous download per IP.